 Give a Dutchman a bike and he will cycle to Spain

-On the last day of my trip I was presented with a bicycle.
-As we all know, Dutch people love their bikes.
+I was presented with a bicycle on the last day of my trip and as we all know, Dutch people love their bikes.
 My British-but-now-living-in-Amsterdam girlfriend has become Dutch enough to fully appreciate them too.
 One thing we’re not used to is wearing bike helmets, but hey, we won’t be cycling in our hometown.
 We head out and cycle a little north to meet the Ecovia de Alto Minho, also referred to as Ecopista do Rio Minho.